+The characteristics of the waffle party that are most important to you will flow from your reasons for wanting to host an event.
 For example, if you’re hoping to get to know new people in some depth, you may wish to have a smaller number of guests so you have time to talk to people.
-If you want to sample a broad variety of foods from others, rather than showcasing your own cooking abilities, then you may want to ask guests to bring toppings while providing only a few yourself.
+If you want to sample a broad variety of foods from others, rather than showcasing your own cooking abilities, then you may want to ask guests to bring waffle toppings while providing only a few yourself.

 Taking a few minutes to determine the above will help to ensure that you’re fully present as a host, and that both you and your guests have the best time possible.